z-l-p/film-projector-retrofit/docs/projector-build-guide.md

 4) Mount the encoder board to the 3D-printed encoder bracket ("encoder_bracket.stl"") using two M2.3 x 5mm self-tapping screws.

-Encoder Mounting
+Encoder Mounting and Calibration
 ================

-Mount the encoder bracket to the motor bracket with two M3 x 8mm screws and washers.
+(Motor must be mounted first) Mount the encoder bracket to the motor bracket with two M3 x 8mm screws and washers.
 Adjust bracket so sensor chip is a few mm away from spinning magnet and centered in both dimensions.
 (Add washers behind encoder bracket if you need to move it closer to you.)

-h1 { margin-bottom: 0.08in }h1.western { font-family: "Arial", sans-serif; font-size: 18pt }h1.cjk { font-family: "Arial"; font-size: 18pt }h1.ctl { font-family: "Arial"; font-size: 18pt }p { margin-bottom: 0.1in; line-height: 120% }
+After the encoder has been wired to the ESP32, the magnet on the shutter pulley needs to be rotated to calibrate the digital shutter with the pulldown of each frame.
+In the code, set debugEncoder to 1.
+In the Arduino serial monitor you should see message whenever you turn the inching knob.
+(CONTINUE WITH FULL CALIBRATION INFO)